Forgetmenever99/DAT-GAD-405_2017/Session5/README.md

 (Fall 2017)
 ===========================================

-__Session 3__
+__Session 5__

-In this session we will explore variables in Javascript and P5.js and understand the differences between var, let, and const.
-Following that we will discuss and practice for-loops and nesting, and generate visual content in a more dynamic and efficient way.
-In addition, we will see how to include images in our sketches, how to process them, and also how to generate visual content utilizing for-loops.
+In this session we will work with various types of motion: from random, to linear, and we will start shaping visual content with a computational logic (using if statements, interactions, mappings, and so on).
 Students are expected to follow the class examples and develop their own individual work via the assignments given in class.

 **Recommended Bibliography & Resources**